Travis Browne: Personal life

 Browne has two sons from his first marriage to Erin – Kaleo and Keawe.
 Browne married Jenna Renee Webb in January 2015.
 In July 2015, Webb posted Instagram photos showing multiple bruises on her body allegedly caused by Browne and claimed he beat her.
 As a result, Browne was removed from the UFC's International Fight Week events pending an investigation.
 On August 28, 2015, the UFC reinstated Browne when their independent investigation found "inconclusive evidence" in the domestic violence inquiry.
 Following the report, Webb publicly stated she is considering pressing charges.
 Browne and Webb divorced on February 21, 2016.

-He has been in a relationship with former Women's Bantamweight champion Ronda Rousey since 2015.
+Since 2015, Travis Browne has maintained a relationship with former Women's Bantamweight champion Ronda Rousey.
 On April 20, 2017, Browne and Rousey announced their engagement.
 Browne proposed to Rousey under a waterfall in New Zealand.
 The two were married on August 26, 2017, in Hawaii., On April 21, 2021, Browne and Rousey announced on her official YouTube channel that she was four months pregnant.
 On June 29, 2021, Browne and Rousey announced that they were expecting a girl.

-On September 27, 2021, Rousey and Browne announced the birth of their daughter La’akea Makalapuaokalanipō Browne.